iblue-stan/Attendance/README.md

-Modify for more clean look !
+Modify for more dir stucture !

 done
 ---